otrv4/otrv4/otrv4.md

 versions that were sent by both parties.
 If Bob did not receive the Query Message or Whitespace Tag sent by Alice or if Bob is using a version of OTR that is not the highest preferable version, this check will fail.
-If all checks pass, then Alice and Bob have a shared secret with which to encrypt their data messages.
+If all checks pass, then Alice and Bob have a shared secret with which to initialize their data messages exchange session.

 ### Non-interactive DAKE Overview